Policy and Procedure Name:

 1. Permanent

-impairment of a body part without severance may entitle the injured worker to
+impairment of a body part without severance may entitle the IW to an award.

 2. First finger (i.e., thumb)